 “The days of guns, gates, and guards are gone,” said General Frank Taylor, Advisory Board member and former vice president and chief security officer at General Electric.
 “Data analytics is what drives security decisions today.
 Planning, organizing, training, and executing is the basis of what we do.
 And whether you’re applying it to GE or applying it to the Air Force or the State Department, the principles are uniform.
 Not just government, but every major corporation in the world has a need for this type of expertise.”

-“With the field [of emergency management] moving at the speed it is today, learning the framework is more important than any particular training.
-That’s what gives risk leaders the ability to think about and confront new challenges.” —Advisory Board Member Paul Delacourt, Assistant Director at the FBI’s Los Angeles Field Office
+“With the field (of emergency management) moving at the speed it is today, learning context and the framework for response is as important as any particular training.
+That’s what gives risk leaders the ability to think about and confront new challenges.” —Advisory Board Member Paul Delacourt

-Whether looking to advance a career in law enforcement or transition from government into the business world, the MScTRM National Security concentration gives professionals a framework for systematically analyzing complex risks.
-Advisory Board member Paul Delacourt, assistant director at the FBI’s Los Angeles Field Office, emphasized that this does not mean throwing instincts long-honed by experience to the side.
+Whether looking to advance a career in law enforcement or transition from government into the business world, the MScTRM national security concentration gives professionals a framework for systematically analyzing complex risks.
+Advisory Board member Paul Delacourt emphasized that this does not mean throwing instincts long-honed by experience to the side.

 “It means gaining analytic insight into situations that will increase the accuracy and impact of your decisions while also giving your communications with others greater impact,” he said.
 “There’s a framework for managing and mitigating risk that’s broadly applicable across law enforcement and the private sector.
-With the field moving at the speed it is today, learning the framework is more important than any particular training.
+With the field moving at the speed it is today, learning context and the framework for response is as important as any particular training.
 That’s what gives risk leaders the ability to think about and confront new challenges.”

 With Main Street now directly affected by trends and events millions of miles away, it behooves managers of even ostensibly local crises to expand their fields of vision to understand the broader dynamics at play in the world today.
 With cohorts composed of students from across the field of emergency management, students are able to connect and learn from peers who will remain valuable connections for life.